toolstack/just-likes-and-dislikes/readme.md

 * Choose which order to show likes/dislikes in.
 * Definable hover text.
 * Choose to display like/dislike counts of zero.
-* Choose method to restirct users to a single like/dislike; cookies, IP, logged in users
+* Choose method to restrict users to a single like/dislike; cookies, IP, logged in users
 * 7 available pre-defined icon templates to choose from:
     - Thumbs
     - Hearts